-s.
-Significant Accounting Judgements and Estimates (Cont'd)
+2.21 Significant Accounting Judgements and Estimates (continued)

-(ii) Key Sources of Estimation Uncertainty (Cont'd)
+(ii) Key Sources of Estimation Uncertainty (continued)

 (b) Impairment of Loans and Receivables

 The Group assesses at each reporting date whether there is any objective evidence that a financial asset is impaired.
 To determine whether there is objective evidence of impairment, the Group considers factors such as the probability of insolvency or significant financial difficulties of the debtor and default or significant delay in payments.